How To Take Out Life Insurance For Someone Else in Canada

 - Case Studies

-Can I Take Out a Life Insurance Policy For Someone Else
+Can I Take Out a Life Insurance Policy For Someone Else?

-Yes, in Canada, itโs entirely possible to take out a life insurance policy for someone else, as long as you have their consent and a valid insurable interest.
+Yes, in Canada, it’s entirely possible to take out a life insurance policy for someone else, as long as you have their consent and a valid insurable interest.
 This means you would face a financial or emotional loss if that person were to pass away.
-Common examples include spouses, business partners, or family members who rely on one another financially.
+It can also apply where you rely on someone for support or would assume their responsibilities, such as caring for dependents or managing shared debt.

-While this process offers valuable protection, itโs also carefully regulated to prevent misuse.
+While this process offers valuable protection, it’s also carefully regulated to prevent misuse.
 You cannot take out life insurance for someone without their knowledge or consent.
 This safeguard ensures fairness and transparency, even in situations where consent may be complicated by medical conditions or cognitive decline.
-If youโre supporting an aging parent, dependent relative, or business partner, a well-structured policy can provide peace of mind and financial continuity for everyone involved.
+If you’re supporting an aging parent, dependent relative, or business partner, a well-structured policy can provide peace of mind and financial continuity for everyone involved.

 Designating a Beneficiary

-When taking out life insurance for someone else in Canada, itโs crucial to understand how beneficiary designations work.
+When taking out life insurance for someone else in Canada, it’s crucial to understand how beneficiary designations work.
 The policyowner controls the policy, including the right to name and change beneficiaries.
-A beneficiary is the person or entity who receives the policyโs death benefit when the insured passes away.
-They may be a spouse, child, business partner, employee, or even a trust, so long as they have a legitimate financial interest in the insuredโs life.
+A beneficiary is the person or entity who receives the policy’s death benefit when the insured passes away.
+They may be a spouse, child, business partner, employee, or even a trust, so long as they have a legitimate financial interest in the insured’s life.

 The policyowner can typically change the beneficiary at any time.
-However, thereโs also the option to name an irrevocable beneficiary, which provides an extra layer of security.
+However, there’s also the option to name an irrevocable beneficiary, which provides an extra layer of security.
 Once designated, an irrevocable beneficiary cannot be changed or removed without their written consent.
 This is often used in divorce settlements, child support arrangements, or business insurance to guarantee the benefit goes to its intended recipient.

-When naming beneficiaries, itโs wise to also include a contingent (secondary) beneficiary, someone who receives the benefit if the primary beneficiary passes away before the insured.
+When naming beneficiaries, it’s wise to also include a contingent (secondary) beneficiary, someone who receives the benefit if the primary beneficiary passes away before the insured.
 For example, if a parent is insured and the spouse is the primary beneficiary, a contingent could be an adult child or a family trust.
 This prevents the payout from defaulting to the estate and avoids probate delays.

 For more details on structuring your designations, see our guide on how to choose your life insurance beneficiary.
 It covers the pros and cons of revocable versus irrevocable beneficiaries, how to name a trust, and what to consider when choosing between individual or joint designations.